AnyaSmirnova/FemiCraft/README.md

 swords were replaced by knives, has made lots of women's clothing, kitchen items...
 And we not going to stop!
 We have plans for many more updates!

 ATTENTION!
 In the client there are no scenes of violence, but to download I recommend to people 16 years and over.
 You can download and to 16, but take responsibility for yourself!
+(FemiCraft Wiki also contains materials 16 years of age and older!)
 =

 Detailed information about the client you can find here: